rya-sge/access-denied/_posts/2023-07-20-metamask-secret.md

 The browser extension is made as following:

 - The password is used to derive a private key by using the algorithm [PBKDF2 [11]](https://cryptobook.nakov.com/mac-and-key-derivation/pbkdf2)
-- The data are encrypted with the algorithm AES-GCM
+- The data are encrypted with the algorithm [AES-GCM](https://www.cryptosys.net/pki/manpki/pki_aesgcmauthencryption.html).

 Reference: [Support - Passwords and MetaMask (5)](https://support.metamask.io/hc/en-us/articles/4405451730331)